isc-projects/kea/doc/sphinx/arm/ctrl-channel.rst

 The ``build-report`` Command
 ----------------------------

-The ``build-report`` command returns on the control channel what the command line ``-W`` argument displays, i.e. the embedded content of the ``config.report`` file.
+The :isccmd:`build-report` command returns on the control channel what the command line ``-W`` argument displays, i.e. the embedded content of the ``config.report`` file.
 This command does not take any parameters.